Jest integration

 - In your project root directory, create

-directory. - Inside that folder, create
+__mocks__/@react-native-async-storagedirectory. - Inside that folder, create

-file. - Inside that file, export
+async-storage.jsfile. - Inside that file, export

-Async Storage
+Async Storagemock.

 export * from '@react-native-async-storage/async-storage/jest/async-storage-mock';